Raymond Brownell: Royal Flying Corps

 In October 1916, Brownell applied for a transfer to the Royal Flying Corps.
 One of 5,000 applicants, Brownell was accepted on 1 January 1917 along with a further 200 Australians.
-Posted for pilot training, he proceeding to England and was posted to No. 3 School of Military Aeronautics at Exeter College, Oxford, from 26 January.
+Posted for pilot training, he proceeded to England and was posted to No. 3 School of Military Aeronautics at Exeter College, Oxford, from 26 January.
 On graduating from the course, Brownell was discharged from the Australian Imperial Force on 16 March and commissioned as a second lieutenant in the Royal Flying Corps the following day.

 Allotted to No. 45 Squadron RFC flying Sopwith Camels, Brownell moved to France for operational service over the Western Front during September 1917.
 On 10 September, he took part in his first patrol, during which he shot down a two-seater German aircraft.
 In his time flying over the Western Front, Brownell accumulated a total of five victories and achieved 'ace' status before his squadron was transferred to Italy in December.
 Later that month, Brownell and his observer, Lieutenant Henry Moody, shot down German ace Alwin Thurm over Asolo.

 Appointed a flight commander in No. 45 Squadron, Brownell was promoted to temporary captain on 11 February 1918.
 During aerial engagements against Central aircraft over the Italian front, he was accredited with the destruction of a further seven aircraft, bringing his total to 12 plus nine probables.
 Brownell's aerial victories were composed of five aircraft and one shared destroyed, two and one shared out of control, one shared captured, and one balloon.
 For his success in bringing six of these aircraft down over a three-month period, Brownell was awarded the Military Cross.
-The announcement of the decoration was published in a supplement of the London Gazette on 4 March 1918, with the citation for the award being published in a later issue on 16 August 1918, reading:
+The announcement of the decoration was published in a supplement of The London Gazette on 4 March 1918, with the citation for the award being published in a later issue on 16 August 1918, reading:

 In April 1918, Brownell was granted compassionate leave to visit his seriously ill mother.
 Leaving No. 45 Squadron, he travelled to Tasmania.
 At the end of his leave in September, he commenced his return journey to the United Kingdom.
 During the voyage, he became grievously ill with pneumonic influenza.
 On arrival, Brownell accepted a commission in the newly formed Royal Air Force (RAF).
 Brownell's mother again suffered a deterioration in health, so he sought to resign from the RAF and was placed on the unemployed list on 14 August 1919.
 Embarking for Tasmania, he arrived during September.